 You can find the amount owing for tuition and fees in myStudentSystem.
 If you adjust your enrolment, these amounts are adjusted overnight.

 You can make a secure payment on your account through myStudentSystem.
 If you prefer not to pay online, there are several other ways to make a payment.

-You must pay your tuition and applicable fees by the deadline each term.
+You must pay your outstanding tuition and fees before the payment deadline listed in the academic schedule.